 Now it’s time to start applying the paint.
 You choose how you approach the painting—you could layer the paint, waiting for it to dry between each application.
 Regardless of which layering technique you choose for impasto, always remember to layer paint thick over thin.

 With oil paint, some colours dry faster than others.
 Earth colours are fast drying and are also transparent.
 It makes sense to layer these darker, transparent colours first.

 By building wonderful texture in your work, you can create the illusion of detail with depth and add another dimension to your painting.
 Experiment with changing between brushes and palette knives to find the perfect application, as they will all give different effects.

-Getting used to holding a palette knife and applying paint can take some practice.
+Getting used to palette knife painting can take some practice.
 It may help to use tools you are more familiar with when you first start using this technique, such as a stiffer brush.

 When applying thick paint layers on top of one another, it helps to hold your brush at an angle, close to 45°.
 Be gentle with the paint application.
 If you hold the brush perpendicular to the surface and apply pressure, you run the risk of removing layers of paint.
 Paint application on the top layers of a wet impasto piece can feel delicate at times.

 There are other techniques you can use alongside impasto, such as alla prima (wet-on-wet) and blocking in.
 The most important thing is to find techniques and processes that you enjoy, as this will always translate to your viewer.